Fire • New Atlantis

 From the Sonobeat vault where it's been tucked away more than 50 years, we pull out a stereo trial mix-down of New Atlantis' Fire.
-This mix is intended to help find the right balance between the vocals, instrumental backing, and Black Box-ified lead guitar for the final release mix, but there ends up being no final release mix (alas, Sonobeat never releases any of New Atlantis' recordings).
+This mix is intended to help balance the vocals, instrumental backing, and Black Box-ified lead guitar for the final release mix, but there ends up being no final release mix (alas, Sonobeat never releases any of New Atlantis' recordings).
 Some parts of the band's performance on Fire evoke Vanilla Fudge's 1967 hit You Keep Me Hanging On, but the sound really is distinctively New Atlantis'.

-In addition to the Black Box-ified lead guitar on Fire, this track showcases many other recording and mixing techniques Sonobeat is beginning to use in ‘68, all of which are commonplace or even recording cliches in 2019, but in the late '60s are cutting edge: the kit is covered with six mikes, including one above and behind drummer Jay Meade to add an aural illusion of spacial breadth and depth; Mike Reid's Hammond B3 organ Leslie speaker box is double miked – one on the treble rotor and one on the bass rotor – and mixed to a wide stereo spread; the vocals are compressed to the point of occasional audible pumping; Danny Galindo's bass guitar is plugged directly into the mixing console (a technique commonly called "direct injection", since it completely bypasses the guitar amp and speaker box) for complete isolation from other instruments; and the entire mix is equalized across nine frequency bands to thicken it into a wall of sound.
+In addition to the Black Box-ified lead guitar on Fire, this track showcases many other recording and mixing techniques Sonobeat is beginning to use in ‘68, all of which are commonplace or even recording cliches in 2021, but in the late '60s are cutting edge: the kit is covered with six mikes, including one above and behind drummer Jay Meade to add an aural illusion of spacial breadth and depth; Mike Reid's Hammond B3 organ Leslie speaker box is double miked – one on the treble rotor and one on the bass rotor – and mixed to a wide stereo spread; the vocals are compressed to the point of occasional audible pumping; Danny Galindo's bass guitar is plugged directly into the mixing console (a technique commonly called "direct injection", since it completely bypasses the guitar amp and speaker box) for complete isolation from the other instruments; and the entire mix is equalized across nine frequency bands to thicken it into a wall of sound.
 The original session "take" goes on for almost seven minutes and is edited to just under five minutes for the trial mix.
 Both the recordings and mix are made in the wee early morning hours, a time that is itself magical to musicians, producers, and recording engineers, and the perfect time to apply the sonic sorcery of the Sonotone Black Box.